pauloedspinho20/ethereum-boilerplate/README.md

 ## TYPES OF NFTS

-- Canvas
+### Canvas

+- Users can draw on a canvas HTML element and mint the resulting image as NFT

-- Generator with Layers
+### Generator with Layers

+- Users can mint a NFT and a random image is generated and uploaded to IPFS

-- Pre uploaded images on IPFS
+### Pre uploaded files on IPFS (Marketplace style)

+- Files are uploaded to IPFS and users can check the existing gallery, and mint the desired ones.

-- On-chain SVG
+### On-chain SVG image data

-- Generated SVG file
+- Use any kind of SVG generator for image NFT's with image data saved on-chain (no IPFS)

 # PROJECT SETUP AND DEPLOYMENT PROCESS